NYCPlanning/labs-applicant-portal/server/EXCEPTIONS.md

 Where...
   - `status` is one of `HttpStatus` enum codes.
 E.g. `HttpStatus.UNAUTHORIZED`
   - `responseBody` argument is an object with the following schema.
+All three responseBody properties below conform to the [JSONAPI spec for error objects](https://jsonapi.org/format/#errors-processing).
+Visit the spec for more info and examples on each property.
     ```js
        const responseBody = {
-        code: 'APPLICANT_PORTAL_ERROR_CODE',
+        code: 'OUT_OF_CAFFEINE',
+        title: 'Insufficient caffiene',
-        message: 'Applicant Portal could not find coffee.
-CRM: CRM ran out of tea.',
+        detail: 'Applicant Portal could not fi nd coffee in Grand Central.',
       }
     ```
-    - The `code` property is developer-defined, and should be a unique, concise, descriptive identifier for the type of error.
-Users can provide this code to help developers locate the code that yielded the error.
+    - The `code` property is developer-defined, and should be a concise, app-identifier for the general type of error.
-    - The `message` property is a short, human-readable sentence firstly describing the error for the benefit of end users.
-Secondly, it should contain errors relayed from CRM, if available.
+    - The `title` property is a short, human-readable sentence generally describing the error.
+    - The `detail` property is a longer and more specific description of the error, providing context as necessary.

 To scope the error to a specific part of the code, use try-catch blocks.
-For example, the following try-catch scopes the thrown error to an attempt to find a project.
+Fo r example, the following try-catch scopes the thrown error to an attempt to find a project.

 ```ts